scott2000/answerset/README.md

 Will be parsed into `a, b, c` as one answer and `d, e, f` as another.

-Any HTML tags in the answer will be rendered as text.

 ### Comments

 Comments may be added to an answer choice using `[...]`.
 These comments will not